 In Pearl River, a lot of people use the train to get to work every day though Pearl River is a relatively small town.
 Those that ride the train are primarily traveling out of town to good jobs in other cities.

-Pearl River is one of the most well-educated cities in the nation.
-46.92% of adults in Pearl River have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Pearl River ranks among the highest in the nation.
+Of the 25-and-older adult population in Pearl River, 44.86% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

-The per capita income in Pearl River in 2010 was $44,329, which is wealthy relative to New York and the nation.
-This equates to an annual income of $177,316 for a family of four.
+The per capita income in Pearl River in 2010 was $41,934, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $167,736 for a family of four.

+Pearl River is a somewhat ethnically-diverse town.
 The people who call Pearl River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pearl River residents report their race to be White, followed by Asian.
-Important ancestries of people in Pearl River include Italian, German, English, and Polish.
+Important ancestries of people in Pearl River include Italian, German, Polish, and English.

 The most common language spoken in Pearl River is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Hebrew.